Why Do Bodybuilders Eat Egg Whites Only? (5 Reasons)

 1. Egg Whites Are a Low-Fat Protein Source

-Consuming 4 egg whites for every 1 whole egg consumed is a great way to stay within this desired range.
+Consuming four egg whites for every whole egg is a great way to stay within this ratio.

 2. Egg Whites Are a Low-Calorie, High Volume Food

-An entire cup of egg whites, which will increase in volume when cooked, is only 127 calories making it a great choice for bodybuilders when cutting to help them feel more physically full.
+An entire cup of egg whites, which will increase in volume when cooked (they fluff up), is only 127 calories, making it an excellent choice for bodybuilders to feel more physically full when cutting.

-In comparison, two whole eggs are roughly the same number of calories but are much physically smaller.
-Additionally, egg whites will further fluff up and increase in volume when cooking, helping you to feel much more physically full making it easier to stick to your diet.
+In comparison, two whole eggs are roughly the same number of calories but are physically smaller.

 3. Egg Whites Are More Versatile Than Whole Eggs

-Egg whites are relatively flavourless meaning they can be used in both sweet or savoury recipes, this can help bodybuilders increase their protein consumption while also adding variety to their diet.
+Egg whites are relatively flavorless, meaning you can use them in sweet or savory recipes.
+This can help bodybuilders increase their protein consumption while adding variety to their diet.

-While many people use egg whites to make a savoury omelette, they can also be used in sweet recipes such as protein pancakes or added to oatmeal.
-This can be a great way for bodybuilders to satisfy sweet cravings while still ensuring they are getting sufficient protein.
+While many people use egg whites to make a savory omelet, they can also be used in sweet recipes such as protein pancakes or added to oatmeal.

-It’s not just bodybuilders that are cutting that can benefit from sweet protein recipes, these are oftentimes more palatable for bodybuilders that are bulking and struggling to consume enough.
-Adding in a sweet protein-packed recipe after dinner can ensure you are getting the calories you need to build muscle while still enjoying your food.
+Adding a sweet protein-packed recipe after dinner can ensure you get the calories you need to build muscle while still enjoying your food.

 4. Egg Yolks May Increase Inflammation

-Egg yolks contain a high ratio of omega 6s to omega 3s which can increase inflammation making it more difficult for our body to adapt and recover post-workout.
+Egg yolks contain a high ratio of omega 6s to omega 3s, which can increase inflammation and affect muscle recovery.

 Humans should generally be operating with a balanced 1-to-1 omega 3:6 ratio.
-However, eggs contain a higher ratio of omega 6s to 3s which can throw us off balance and lead to additional inflammation.
+However, eggs contain a higher omega 6s to 3s ratio (the ratio can be as high as 19 to 1), which can throw us off balance and lead to additional inflammation.

 5. Egg Yolks Contain Saturated Fat

-For a bodybuilder on a 2,000 calorie diet, this would be 200 calories or 22g of fat from saturated sources.
-One egg contains 3.3g of saturated fat, meaning if you consume 3 eggs that is half your daily recommended intake.
+For a bodybuilder on a 2,000-calorie diet, this would be 200 calories or 22g of fat from saturated sources.
+One egg contains 3.3g of saturated fat, meaning three eggs provide half your daily recommended intake.

-By eating only egg whites, you can consume your fats from unsaturated sources such as nuts, seeds and olive oil reducing your risk for heart disease and keeping your body performing at its best.
+By eating only egg whites, you can consume fats from unsaturated (healthy) sources such as nuts, seeds, and olive oil.

 Are There Drawbacks of Eating Only Egg Whites?